Abe-54/web102_prework/README.md

 Submitted by: **Abraham Rubio**

-**NSea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**Sea Monster Crowdfunding** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **1** hours spent in total